Wearing face masks became mandatory in the ACT from 5:00pm Thursday 12 August 2021.

 Use either single-use masks or reusable cloth masks.
 Scarves, bandannas, and face shields are not adequate substitutes for masks.

 Single-use masks should be made with a non-woven, melt-blown polypropylene layer.
 They should not contain holes or valves.
-Always source single-use masks from reputable outlets such as chemists and supermarkets, and—as the name makes clear—only use each mask once.
-For each situation put on a new, clean mask.
+Always source single-use masks from reputable outlets such as chemists and supermarkets and only use each mask once and then dispose of it.
+When you next need a mask, put on a new, clean single-use mask.

 Reusable cloth masks should have at least three layers of fabric to ensure adequate protection.
 Wash and dry reusable masks after use and store in a clean, dry place.